2.6 PFAS Releases to the Environment

 2.6.3.1 Landfill Construction

-Landfills are either lined or unlined (Figure 2-20).
-MSW landfills constructed since the 1990s are required by federal or state regulations to install a composite liner, a layer of compacted soil, and a leachate collection system (40 CFR 258.40).
+Landfills are either lined or unlined (Figure 2-22).
+Municipal solid waste (MSW) landfills constructed since the 1990s are required by federal or state regulations to install a composite liner, a layer of compacted soil, and a leachate collection system (40 CFR 258.40).
 Although some states may have implemented construction standards at an earlier date, most landfills constructed before the 1990s were not required to have synthetic flexible membrane liners, compacted soil liners, or leachate collection systems, causing waste to be in direct contact with underlying soil or groundwater.
+Hazardous waste (Subtitle C) landfills have similar design requirements for the liner system, though an additional composite layer and leak detection layer are required (40 CFR 264.301).
 Construction and demolition (C&D) landfills or nonmunicipal solid waste landfills are subject to the requirements specified in 40 CFR 257 Part A (and if they intend to accept very small quantity generator waste, they are also subject to 40 CFR 257 Part B).
 Minimum design criteria for landfill liners are not specified in 40 CFR 257.
 Therefore, new C&D and nonmunicipal solid waste landfills may be permitted and constructed (or new cells added to existing facilities) without synthetic liners.
 Some states may have more restrictive requirements.
 Therefore, unlined landfills (and legacy disposal areas not classified as landfills) have a higher potential of contributing PFAS to groundwater (Oliaei et al. 2013).
 Properly constructed and operated modern landfills provide one of the few available disposal/management options for PFAS-containing waste, including wastewater solids, remedial/treatment waste, and consumer products.
 The USEPA Interim Guidance on the Destruction and Disposal of Perfluoroalkyl and Polyfluoroalkyl Substances and Materials Containing Perfluoroalkyl and Polyfluoroalkyl Substances provides further discussion about the use of landfills for management of PFAS-containing wastes, the potential for PFAS to be released to the environment from landfills, and the additional research and data that are needed to further assess the effectiveness of managing PFAS discharges and emissions from all landfills (USEPA 2020).

 Landfills are currently required to use a daily cover or alternate daily cover.
 It is acceptable for alternative daily cover to include materials such as sludge, sludge-derived products, shredded automotive parts, spray-on foams, and other materials (Pohland and Graven 1993) that are possible sources of PFAS.
 Landfill caps reduce infiltration of water to waste and may reduce the overall mass of PFAS entering the environment from a landfill, but more research on their effectiveness is needed (Hamid, Li, and Grace 2018).

 Leachate from some MSW landfills has been shown to be a source of PFAS release to the environment (Busch et al. 2010; Eggen, Moeder, and Arukwe 2010), although the fate and transport processes for PFAS through landfills into leachate are not well understood at this time.
 The processes for managing leachate have implications on the ultimate fate and transport of PFAS.
+If landfill liners or leachate collection systems fail, PFAS may directly enter the environment.
 Leachate collected from landfills is typically treated on site or transported to either a WWTP or evaporation ponds.
-If liners or leachate collection systems fail, PFAS may directly enter the environment.
 Modern landfills with properly constructed and operated liner and leachate collection systems should generally protect the underlying groundwater from PFAS releases.
 Leachate treatment by WWTPs is common prior to discharge to surface water or distribution for agricultural or commercial use (Lang 2016).
 However, standard WWTP technologies are generally ineffective at reducing or eliminating PFAS (Hamid and Li 2016; Ahrens et al. 2016; CRC CARE 2017).
 As a result, the discharge of landfill leachate, even if treated at WWTPs, can be a significant source of release of some PFAS to the environment (Ahrens et al. 2016; CRC Care 2017).
+Although landfill leachate PFAS concentrations can be relatively high, landfill leachate discharged to WWTPs for treatment generally is considered a relatively minor source to the environment because the volume of leachate generated annually and sent to a WWTP for treatment is low compared to the flow volume in most WWTPs (Busch et al. 2010; Masoner et al. 2020; MWRA 2019).
+On a site-specific basis, the impact of leachate on combined wastewater influent PFAS mass loading can vary depending on the relative volumetric contribution of leachate to combined influent flows and the nature of the landfilled waste materials (Masoner et al. 2020).
+Furthermore, USEPA’s Effluent Guidelines Program Plan, (USEPA 2023) states “EPA evaluated discharge data from over 200 landfills from across the country and found PFAS present in the leachate at over 95 percent of the landfills.
+PFAS detections included 63 different PFAS with average concentrations for an individual compound as high as 14,000 parts-per-trillion (ppt).”
+However, in a limited study of five wastewater treatment facilities in Florida, Masoner et al. (2020) did not identify differences in the effluent PFAS loading of wastewater treatment facilities that received landfill leachate relative to those that did not, suggesting the PFAS load present in wastewater treatment effluent is attributable to numerous sources.
+A similar finding was noted by MWRA (2019), though only PFOA and PFOS were investigated.

 2.6.3.2 Waste Age

 Landfills containing sources of PFAS may continue to release PFAS to leachate at slow but relatively steady rates for decades following initial placement.
 In modeled anaerobic landfill reactors, most of the release is attributed to biological, not physical, mechanisms, indicating that the low solubility of the compounds is not solely responsible for slow release rates from landfills (Allred et al. 2015; Lang et al. 2016).
-Although landfill leachate PFAS concentrations can be relatively high, landfill leachate discharged to WWTPs for treatment generally is considered a relatively minor source to the environment because the volume of leachate generated annually and sent to a WWTP for treatment is low compared to the flow volume in most WWTPs (Busch et al. 2010).
-However, legacy industrial waste landfills may constitute a major source of PFAS release to the environment (ATSDR 2008, 2012).
+Legacy industrial waste landfills may constitute a major source of PFAS release to the environment (ATSDR 2008, 2012).

 2.6.3.3 PFAS Composition